SnigdhaVrma/SnigdhaVrma/README.md

 - 📫 How to reach me **snigdhaverma04@gmail.com**

-- ⚡ Fun fact ** 🧠 I'm excited about exploring new data projects and collaborating with mentors and fellow data enthusiasts.
+- 🧠 I'm excited about exploring new data projects and collaborating with mentors and fellow data enthusiasts.
 Feel free to connect with me and explore data-related projects I've worked on!**

 ## 🌐 Socials: